drsezzer/drsezzer.github.io/index.md

 ### Other bits:

-* :new: &nbsp;&nbsp;[A Breif Analysis of DeepSeek-R1 and it's implications for Generative AI - arXiv](https://arxiv.org/abs/2502.02523) a quick turn-around report covering the release of DeepSeek's R1 model and the implications on the wider eco-system, 3rd February 2025.
+* :new: &nbsp;&nbsp;[A Breif Analysis of DeepSeek-R1 and its implications for Generative AI - arXiv](https://arxiv.org/abs/2502.02523) a quick turn-around report covering the release of DeepSeek's R1 model and the implications on the wider eco-system, 3rd February 2025.

 <p></p>
 <p>Alongside my own research looking at the human like capacity of generative agents, I also provide technical expertise to the CETaS team, specifically Generative AI.</p>